SameerRanjanMansingh/VidSage/README.md

 VidSage is in active development, and more complexity and features will be added to the codebase in the future.
 Stay tuned for updates!

----

-This README should make your project easy to understand and use while highlighting its capabilities.